ksu-cs-textbooks/cis400/content/D-milestones/06-milestone-4/_index.md

 {{% /notice %}}

 For this milestone, you will be creating unit tests for the menu item classes you have defined in the `Data` project.
 If these tests expose issues in your existing code, you will also want to fix them.
-Additionally, you will be creating a UML diagram for your `Data` project.

 ### General requirements: